 Your Student Experience and Support Officer will be your dedicated contact, and they can offer tailored, individual and sustained support prior to arrival and throughout your time as a Keele student.

-If you would like support and advice prior to your arrival please get in touch with the dedicated contact in the Student Support Team, who can answer any questions and concerns you may have and can also help to make any arrangements you need to ease your transition to university.
-You may wish to make an appointment with the dedicated contact for student parents in your first few weeks at Keele to have an informal discussion about how we can support you throughout your time at University.
+If you would like support and advice prior to your arrival please get in touch with the support team, who can answer any questions and concerns you may have and can also help to make any arrangements you need to ease your transition to university.

 Peer support schemes